American Liberty Financial Network

 We ensure just about everything don’t we, our homes, cars; we even use trip insurance to protect our vacations.
 So why not guarantee our retirement plan?

-It is much easier than you think (and much less expensive) than you think.
+It is much easier (and much less expensive) than you think.

 By using an annuity, the problem isn’t yours anymore; it belongs to the professionals who run the company.
-They have plenty of reserves, and if they are just a little wrong, actuarially, they have it covered.
-Covered by the reserves demanded by regulators to make sure they are right.
-Whatever period you chose, they have you covered.
+They have plenty of reserves, and if they are just a little wrong, actuarially, they have it covered, covered by the reserves demanded by regulators to make sure they are right.
+Whatever period you choose, they have you covered.
 So what is in it for the insurance company?
 Remember, they think only one way, long-term.
 If they get to hold your money for a long time, they are happy.

-I have given myself a huge raise, which I will need since inflation would have reduced my purchasing power in 10 years.
+I have given myself a considerable raise, which I will need since inflation would have reduced my purchasing power in 10 years.

-But what about ensuring the risk, what happens if I were to die, what would my spouse receive?
-First of all, she would get the balance owed on the original ten-year period (the $16,000 a year) plus she would inherit the funds in the money I sent ahead (the initial $150,000).
-She could then assess the account at any time she wished without any fees, charges, or expenses.
-She could wait until the end of the ten years and give herself a raise; her options are fully and completely open to her.
+But what about ensuring the risk?
+What happens if I were to die?
+What would my spouse receive?
+First of all, they would get the balance owed on the original ten-year period (the $16,000 a year), plus inherit the funds in the money I sent ahead (the initial $150,000).
+They could then access the account anytime they wished without fees, charges, or expenses.
+They could wait until the end of the ten years and give themselves a raise; their options are fully and completely open.

 Sound too good to be true?
-It is true, and these tools and the benefits they provide can be available to you.
-There are lots of ways to look at retirement planning; for me, the lack of risk is the only thing I have any interest in, NO RISK.
+There are many ways to look at retirement planning; for me, the lack of risk is the only thing I am interested in, NO RISK.
+It is accurate, and these tools and the benefits they provide can be available to you.

-Take a look at this simple and yet proven method of managing your essential retirement dollars.
+Take a look at this simple yet proven method of managing your essential retirement dollars.

 Download our Safe Money Guide and learn more about safe retirement options that can help you achieve your retirement goals safely - FREE!